kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-financial-results.md

 However, **none of the Alphabet's "Other Bets" holdings is earning any significant revenues so far**.
 Quite frankly if you talk about Alphabet, you talk about Google and vice versa.
 All the talk about self-driving cars, hot air balloons providing internet, mosquito elimination and other similar projects so far did not translate into financial results.

-On the other hand Google's capabilities in AI as cle

 In this article, I will walk you through the Alphabet's annual report to see how it is generating its income and analyze its financial results.
 First few paragraphs summarize its annual earnings reports with more detail breakdown later.

 ## How Does Google/Alphabet Make Money?